 |

-From chabad.org Rosh Hashanah Eve MealRosh Hashanah Seder According to Ashkenazi CustomDownload the Rosh Hashanah Torah Tidbits .PDF: KiddushBefore starting the Rosh Hashanah meal, we sanctify the holiday by reciting the kiddush over a cup of wine or grape juice.
+From chabad.org Rosh Hashanah Eve MealRosh Hashanah Seder According to Ashkenazi CustomDownload the Rosh Hashanah Torah Tidbits .PDF: Click to download Rosh-HaShana-1245rh-ttidbits KiddushBefore starting the Rosh Hashanah meal, we sanctify the holiday by reciting the kiddush over a cup of wine or grape juice.
 Click here for the Hebrew text of the kiddush.1 New FruitOn the second night of Rosh Hashanah, a “new fruit,” i.e., a seasonal fruit which we have not yet tasted since its season began, should be present on the table when the holiday candles are kindled and during the kiddush.
 While reciting the Shehecheyanu blessing after candle-lighting and after the kiddush, one should have the new fruit in mind.2 This fruit is eaten following the kiddush, before washing for bread.
 Before partaking of the fruit we say the following blessing:

 Challah in HoneySee:Round Challah RecipeImmediately following the kiddush (and on the second night, the eating of the new fruit), we perform the ritual washing for bread, after which we say the following blessing: